DNibs/s-programming-language/README.md

 ## Differences from ECE664

 - **Declare Local Variables in Macros**
   Currently, local variables must be declared instead of assuming all inputs are copied to local variables.
+While future work might automate this global->local transition upon macro calls (as lsn 4 dictates), for now must be manually done within custom macros

 - **Y use in Macros**
-  To avoid global variable problems, macros treat _y as a local variable and copy to result y at end.
+  In addition to above, user should also declare a local 'y' macro (usually '_y' in examples) and copy to result y at end.
 Alternate approach is to zero y at the beginning of each macro.
+Otherwise, namespace collisions will cause drift to results.

 - **Macro Exit**
   Need to deliberately add [E] at end of macro.
 This is a convenient place to copy _y to result.